itspatkar/CyberToolkit/README.md

 # CyberToolkit
-A Curated Collection of Cybersecurity &amp; Privacy Tools.
+A Curated Collection of Cybersecurity Tools.